th2-net/th2-infra/README.md

 prometheus-prometheus-prometheus-oper-prometheus-0       3/3     Running   1          65s
 ........
 ```

-Add loki Datasource as http://loki:3100 and import Dashboard from components-logs.json and RabbitMQ Overview from here: https://grafana.com/grafana/dashboards/10991

 * Check access to Grafana _(default user/password: `admin/prom-operator`.
 Must be changed)_: <br>
   http://your-host:30000/grafana/login

 ## Cluster configuration
 Once all of the required software is installed on your test-box and operator-box and th2-infra repositories are ready you can start configuring the cluster.